Pediatric hand surgeons in Denver

 Congenital hand and arm abnormalities

-The hand has a complex, delicate structure.
 If your child was born with a congenital difference — sometimes called a birth abnormality — it is crucial to find a pediatric orthopedic doctor.
-Our physicians understand the intricacies of treating a child's growing bones, muscles and ligaments, and how this affects the hand's intricate form.
-Our expertise ensures your child will receive the highly individualized treatment they need.
+Our physicians understand the intricacies of treating a child's growing bones, muscles and ligaments.
+They know how this affects the intricate structures of the hand and arm.
+So we approach your child's care by evaluating their specific needs and addressing your concerns and questions as a parent.

-We approach care by evaluating your child's specific needs while addressing your concerns and questions as a parent.
 We can perform various surgeries, including ligament transfer, web space reconstruction and skin grafting.
+Other services and treatments we offer include:

 • Adaptive prosthetics